 Records of the Waldorf-Astoria‘s red velvet cake recipe point to some changes between the original recipe and the currently published one.
 According to “The Vanishing Hitchhiker: American Urban Legends and Their Meanings” by Jan Harold Brunvand, a Home Economics Teacher at the University of Idaho shared the Waldorf-Astoria’s red velvet cake recipe with her class in the 1960s.
 One of her comments noted, “The 2 oz. of food coloring is the correct amount, and this is the reason for the color and texture of red velvet.”
 The current Hilton recipe attributes the red coloring to 1 teaspoon of red food coloring and 1 ½ pound of canned beets, drained and puréed.

-Although the hotel is closed for renovations, many remember the Waldorf-Astoria for its three-layer red velvet cake.
 The cream cheese frosting contains heavy cream, cream cheese, mascarpone cheese, vanilla extract and powdered sugar.
 Few other New York City restaurants which have invented popular treats share this same transparency.
 Some of these restaurants, though, include Delmonico’s and Nathan’s Famous Hot Dogs.

 Next, check out the top 10 secrets of the Waldorf-Astoria!